Your Jam Packed Schedule

 Imagine the activities which drain you, bore you and feel like punishment are now delegated.
 They no longer show up on your private to do list.
 Your business now supports your best work; your highest value.

-The majority of your work day involves the activities you enjoy most.
-You solved the burnout problem.
+The majority of your work day involves activities you highly enjoy doing.
+This solves the burnout problem.

-Focusing solely on your super power rid you of the super hero syndrome.
+Focusing solely on your super power rids you of the super hero syndrome.